 The key is finding the pressure that feels right for you.
 It should feel effective and soothing, never painful or distracting.
 A great massage therapist will work with you to find that perfect balance, ensuring your session is a truly restorative experience.
 Remember, this is your time to relax, and your comfort is the top priority.

-Finding Your Sweet Spot: Light to Medium Pressure
+Finding Your Sweet Spot: From Light to Medium Pressure

 For most people seeking pure relaxation, light to medium pressure is the ideal starting point.
 This is the hallmark of a classic Swedish massage, which uses gentle kneading and long, flowing strokes to ease muscle tension and calm your mind.
 It’s a fantastic choice if you’re new to massage or simply want to de-stress without intense pressure.